Jury finds romance novelist guilty of murdering her husband - NewsBreak

 However, Crampton Brophy admitted during the trial that she had purchased another slide and barrel.
 She said this gun part was for research and that it must have gone missing while people moved her belongings out of her house while she was in jail.

-In their opening statement and closing arguments, prosecutors speculated that Crampton Brophy used this spare slide and barrel on another gun frame she possessed to commit the murder, then disposed of the slide and barrel to avoid it being found and used for evidence.Murder suspect flew out of Austin to New York days after pro cyclist’s death
+In their opening statement and closing arguments, prosecutors speculated that Crampton Brophy used this spare slide and barrel on another gun frame she possessed to commit the murder, then disposed of the slide and barrel to avoid it being found and used for evidence.Portland restaurant makes Yelp’s top Indian eatery in the state

 Detectives collected an assembled a Glock 19 handgun and a Glock 17 ghost gun build kit from Crampton Brophy.
 They determined Brophy was killed by some sort of a Glock handgun.